 Introduction

-IMPACTNCD is an open-source microsimulation modeling framework for public health policy evaluation, planning, and decision-making focused on the prevention of non-communicable diseases (NCD).
+IMPACTNCD is an open-source microsimulation modelling framework for public health policy evaluation, planning, and decision-making focused on the prevention of non-communicable diseases (NCD).
 The present paper aimed to evaluate the effect of observed changes in cardiovascular disease (CVD) risk factors on CVD mortality, prevalence, incidence, medical costs, and Quality Adjusted Life Years (QALYs) between 2001 and 2019.
-The epidemiological engine of the modeling framework translates changes in the trends of disease risk factors into changes in disease incidence, case fatality, and subsequent disease prevalence.
+The epidemiological engine of the modelling framework translates changes in the trends of disease risk factors into changes in disease incidence, case fatality, and subsequent disease prevalence.
 The policy layer of the framework complements the epidemiological engine and translates policy changes (hypothetical or real) into changes in the trends of disease risk factors.

-IMPACTNCD Japan (IMPACTNCD-JPN) is presented in the present paper for the first time, while IMPACTNCD has been used extensively to model primary prevention policies nationally in England, Brazil, Germany, and the United States (US) and locally in Liverpool, a city in the northwest of England.1–10 At the core of the IMPACTNCD-JPN model is an epidemiological engine that includes age, sex, smoking, fruit and vegetable consumption, physical activity, body mass index (BMI), systolic blood pressure (SBP), hemoglobin A1c (HbA1c), and low-density lipoprotein cholesterol (LDL-c), as risk factors.
-The diseases modeled from risk factor trends include coronary heart disease (CHD) and stroke.
-The policy layer is dedicated to modeling either a specific public health policy formulation (e.g., freezing the trends of risk factors at a time point, like in the present paper) or a hypothetical scenario and consists of a mathematical/statistical model of the policy.
+IMPACTNCD Japan (IMPACTNCD-JPN) is presented in the present paper for the first time, while IMPACTNCD has been used extensively to model primary prevention policies nationally in England, Brazil, Germany, and the United States (US) and locally in Liverpool, a city in the northwest of England.1–10 At the core of the IMPACTNCD-JPN model is an epidemiological engine that includes age, sex, smoking, fruit and vegetable consumption, physical activity, body mass index (BMI), systolic blood pressure (SBP), haemoglobin A1c (HbA1c), and low-density lipoprotein cholesterol (LDL-c), as risk factors.
+The diseases modelled from risk factor trends include coronary heart disease (CHD) and stroke.
+The policy layer is dedicated to modelling either a specific public health policy formulation (e.g., freezing the trends of risk factors at a time point, like in the present paper) or a hypothetical scenario and consists of a mathematical/statistical model of the policy.

 This iteration of IMPACTNCD-JPN uses data as follows.
-To inform trends in risk factors, the model used risk factor levels observed in the National Health and Nutrition Survey (NHNS) in Japan.11,12 To inform trends in disease-specific mortality, the model used observed mortality of CHD and stroke from the Vital Statistics in Japan provided by the Ministry of Health, Labor and Welfare,13 and projected mortality of CHD and stroke based on our Bayesian age-period-cohort models that we previously reported elsewhere.14 To inform disease incidence and prevalence, the model used the prevalence and incidence of CHD and stroke estimated by the Global Burden of Diseases, Injuries, and Risk Factors Study (GBD) 2021 results version.15,16 To inform estimates of the population size and structure and to calibrate mortality, the model used observed population size from the Population Census and Population Estimates provided by the Statistics Bureau, Ministry of Internal Affairs and Communications,17 and projected population size estimated by the National Institute of Population and Social Security Research in 2023.18
+To inform trends in risk factors, the model used risk factor levels observed in the National Health and Nutrition Survey (NHNS) in Japan.11,12 To inform trends in disease-specific mortality, the model used observed mortality of CHD and stroke from the Vital Statistics in Japan provided by the Ministry of Health, Labour and Welfare,13 and projected mortality of CHD and stroke based on our Bayesian age-period-cohort models that we previously reported elsewhere.14 To inform disease incidence and prevalence, the model used the prevalence and incidence of CHD and stroke estimated by the Global Burden of Diseases, Injuries, and Risk Factors Study (GBD) 2021 results version.15,16 To inform estimates of the population size and structure and to calibrate mortality, the model used observed population size from the Population Census and Population Estimates provided by the Statistics Bureau, Ministry of Internal Affairs and Communications,17 and projected population size estimated by the National Institute of Population and Social Security Research in 2023.18

 The IMPACTNCD framework is modular and can grow in several directions, with contributions from us and others.
 For example, it allows third parties to develop policy layers independently and hook them to the epidemiological engine.
 The open-source license (GPLv3) ensures transparency and accountability while promoting collaborative work throughout development and deployment.
 The source code of the current implementation is available at https://github.com/ChristK/IMPACTncd_Japan.